Purfview/IMDb-Scout-Mod/README.md

 # IMDb Scout Mod:

 New additions, features, tweaks and bugfixes.
-Add links from IMDb pages to torrent trackers and other movie sites -- easy downloading from IMDb.
+Adds links to IMDb pages from the torrent, ddl, subtitles, streaming and other sites.
 Supports [Greasemonkey](https://www.greasespot.net/), [Violentmonkey](https://violentmonkey.github.io/) & [Tampermonkey](https://www.tampermonkey.net/).

 Meanings of the color borders around the icons: